 Other than reducing the capital required, the reason we purchase LEAPS is to minimize the extrinsic value and theta decay.
 Basically, a poor man’s covered call is viewed as a diagonal trade with a significantly longer duration.

-First of all, I always start – just like when I use a traditional covered call strategy – by choosing a low-beta stock.
-I want a stock with low volatility because the strategy works best when there is minimal vacillation in the underlying stock.
+First of all, I always start – just like when I use a traditional covered-call strategy – by choosing a stock or ETF that I am comfortable owning for the long term.
+This is a crucial first step.

-The next step is to choose an appropriate LEAPS contract to replace buying 100 shares of MO stock.
+The next step is to choose an appropriate LEAPS contract to replace buying 100 shares of GDX.

-If we look at MO’s option chain, we will quickly notice that the expiration cycle with the longest duration is the January 2019 cycle, which has roughly 476 days left until expiration.
+If we look at GDX’s option chain, we will quickly notice that the expiration cycle with the longest duration is the January 2018 cycle, which has roughly 463 days left until expiration.

-We can buy one options contract, which is equivalent to 100 shares of MO stock, for roughly $12.70, if not cheaper.
-Remember, always use a limit order – never buy at the ask price, which in this case is $13.
+We can buy one options contract, which is equivalent to 100 shares of GDX, for roughly $8.20, if not cheaper.
+Remember, always use a limit order – never buy at the ask price, which in this case is $8.30.

 The next step is to sell an out-of-the-money call against our LEAPS contract.

-We can continue to sell calls against our LEAPS contract every month or so to lower the total capital outlay.
-But remember, options have a limited life, so when we get closer to the LEAPS contract’s expiration we will simply sell the contract and use the proceeds to continue our poor man’s covered call strategy.
+No matter the approach, we can continue to sell calls against our LEAPS contract every month or so to lower the total capital outlay.
+But remember, options have a limited life, so when we get closer to the LEAPS contract’s expiration we will simply sell the contract and use the proceeds to continue our poor man’s covered-call strategy.